 1. Sleeping outdoors was normal in this agrarian society. – Naomi knew that Boaz would sleep in the fields.
-Likely the reason was so that he and the workers could guard the crops which had been harvested, but weren’t yet sold.
+Likely the reason was so that he and the workers could guard the crops which had been harvested but weren’t yet sold.

-2. Boaz still continues to invoke the name of the Lord (even in the middle of the night). – Matthew 12:34 says, “Out of the abundance of the heart, the mouth speaks.”
+2. Boaz continues to invoke the name of the Lord (even in the middle of the night). – Matthew 12:34 says, “Out of the abundance of the heart, the mouth speaks.”
 If you want to know if a person curses or not perhaps one way is to startle them in the middle of the night.
 Boaz was startled in the middle of the night, but he didn’t curse.
-Instead the first words out of his mouth once he knows this is Ruth are, “The Lord bless you.”
-As we saw in chapter two when he greeted his workers with a blessing from the Lord, Boaz words are seasoned with salt and give grace to those who hear.
+Instead, the first words out of his mouth once he knows this is Ruth is, “The Lord bless you.”
+As we saw in chapter two when he greeted his workers with a blessing from the Lord, Boaz’s words are seasoned with salt and give grace to those who hear.
 It is not a pretense.
 He didn’t have time here to plan out what he was going to say.
 It was natural and demonstrated who he was.

 Application: When you are startled, shocked, or in pain, how do you respond?
 Do you also have a habit of talking about the Lord and blessing others with your words?

-3. There is apparently a large age gap in between Boaz and Ruth. – Boaz calls Ruth his “daughter” on several occasions.
+3. There is apparently a large age gap between Boaz and Ruth. – Boaz calls Ruth his “daughter” on several occasions.
 While a large age gap can be a warning flag that something is not right, it is not always so.
 We can see clearly in this passage that Boaz is not a predator and cares for Ruth first.
 There is nothing wrong with a large age gap in a couple provided the motives are pure and it is of the Lord.

 Since Boaz was already up in years it is possible that he had been married and his wife had died.
 This could explain why Naomi thought that there was no hope for Ruth to get married because it is possible that Boaz was married when Naomi’s family left Bethlehem for Moab ten years before.
-Certainly this is not a proven fact, but it is possible and makes sense from what we know in the text.
+Certainly, this is not a proven fact, but it is possible and makes sense from what we know in the text.

 4. Boaz loved Ruth. – We can infer this from verse 10.
 He interprets her willingness to marry him as “kindness.”
 While the closer relative may have considered Ruth a bother, a nuisance, or perhaps even worse, a leech, Boaz responds to her joyfully.
 Instead of looking down on her as a poor foreigner who would be a drain on his finances, Boaz loved her.
-Now we can begin to see that the heaps of kindness he poured on her throughout the whole harvest season was perhaps not only motivated out of kindness to the poor (although we can see that Boaz is this kind of man), but was perhaps enhanced because of his love for her.
+Now we can begin to see that the heaps of kindness he poured on her throughout the whole harvest season were perhaps not only motivated out of kindness to the poor (although we can see that Boaz is this kind of man) but was perhaps enhanced because of his love for her.

 In verse 10 we can catch a glimpse of what Boaz may have been concerned about and what could have been holding him back.
 He says, “You have not run after the younger men, whether rich or poor.”
 Boaz is clearly older than Ruth.
-Perhaps it is this age gap which made him hesitate before.
+Perhaps it is this age gap that made him hesitate before.
 While he loves Ruth and would enjoy nothing more than to make her his wife, he still had doubts that a man of his age would be desirable to Ruth.

-From this we can also see that Boaz is selfless.
-True love puts others needs and desires first.
+From this, we can also see that Boaz is selfless.
+True love puts others’ needs and desires first.
 And Boaz wanted above everything else for Ruth to be happy.

 While it is not spelled out in the text, it is reasonable to assume that shrewd Naomi guessed the reason Boaz had held back to this point and came up with this plan primarily to let Boaz know Ruth would be happy with him and he could proceed.

-5. It is her character which attracts him. – In the entire four chapters, Ruth’s physical appearance is not mentioned one single time.
+5. It is her character that attracts him. – In the entire four chapters, Ruth’s physical appearance is not mentioned one single time.
 Why?
 Was she beautiful?
 Was she ugly?
 It is not mentioned because it does not matter.
 Ruth had lived a hard life.
 Most field workers show the wear on their faces and their hands are hard and calloused.
-Much of the content in these four chapters introduces us to Boaz’s and Ruth’s character while there are zero mentions of their physical appearance.
+Much of the content in these four chapters introduce us to Boaz’s and Ruth’s character while there are zero mentions of their physical appearance.
 Thus we can conclusively say that spiritual character is of the utmost importance and appearance is way way down the list.